This post may contain affiliate links.

 I was very ill-prepared for our week in Umbria.
-I knew little of the region, other than its reputation for rustic, but delicious, food specialties ( I have my priorities!
+I knew little of the region, other than its reputation for rustic, but delicious, food specialities ( I have my priorities!
 See our Food in Umbria post here.)
 I certainly knew nothing about the gorgeous medieval town of Gubbio.
 To be honest, I hadn’t even heard of it.
 Neither had I heard of Saint Ubaldo and Saint Ubaldo day.

 Our schedule said we were going to ride a cable car, so ride it we did.
 Despite my sometimes crippling fear of heights, it was OK, I almost felt safe, so long as nobody moved.
 I actually thought that ascending a mountain in what looked like a bird-cage was the highlight that morning but a special treat was waiting for us at the top of the hill.